My Absolutely Horrendous Online Dating User Experience

 Coffee Meets Bagel

 I chose this service next because it seemed to solve the two issues above in novel ways.
 First, profiles are officially prioritized by the proximity of Facebook connections, so they are more likely to match.
-Second, unless you're part of the LGBT community, guys are limited to look at about 3 or 4 candidates per day, while girls only see guys that liked them and are the only ones that can initiate a conversion.
+Second, with the exception of queers, guys are limited to look at about 3 or 4 candidates per day, while girls only see guys that liked them and are the only ones that can initiate a conversion.
 This seemed reasonable to me as this system encourages everyone to take the time to read profiles before the first contact.

 Of course, there was a major issue right away for me: a Facebook account was required, and I didn't have one.
 I already expected that I would get worse matches due to this and I felt that I could live with it, but I didn't expect the requirement.
 The official explanation I got from their support staff is that Facebook is used to ensure users are real people, which turned out to be totally false as I was able to create a Facebook account without any identity verification whatsoever.
 Speaking of which, it took me about 2 hours to create the account and set it up to be as private as possible because I didn't want to use it for any other means.
 Not a good start, but at least it was a one-time thing.

 The next issue that I got was that after using the service for a few weeks, I still didn't get any matches, despite constantly making improvements to my user profile and despite stumbling on quite a few profiles that seemed compatible with me.
 I just got more and more frustrated, and then it dawned on me that the whole system didn't benefit user experience at all, but rather the service's freemium business model.
 The limited quantity of candidates per day was the hook to keep coming back daily and also the reason you'd want to throw some cash in to bypass it.
 It didn't make dating better, it just made it slower.